mbedward/packcircles/cran-comments.md

-## Resubmission 2
+## Resubmission

-I have now fixed all URLs in R source and docs, and provided a better package description.
+Description field has been fixed.

+There is a warning about a possibly invalid URL (https://doi.org/10.1145/1124772.1124851) but I have confirmed that it resolves correctly to the relevant publication.

 ## Summary